danielrepflux/Repflux/README.md

 As shoppers we are conditioned to look for the best deals.
 The challenge is that our attention is being pulled in a thousand different directions when browsing online.
 By giving customers control over when they see deals and providing them with a quick/convenient way of accessing them

+32% of consumers look for online coupons on a weekly basis

+42% of consumers use targeted offers from their favorite stores

+source: KnowledgeEnthusiast (people love getting coupons, especially on social media)^

 **60-70% of returning customers make a purchase!** Compared to only 5-20% for a new customer visiting your business the first time.

 Most small retailers try to keep their customers informed via social media but consumers are swamped by multiple businesses everytime they log-on, by giving them a physical QR code they can check your stores best offers as often as they want directly on their phone.

 ### How do I know if this is right for my business?

-There are two factors to consider if QR codes are right for your business:
+There are two factors to consider if IR Coupons are right for your business:

 1. Your business has
 2. Your business regularly has goods or services that are 10% off or more